 < Main Page

 Petek Kent has been a stay-at-home mother since her child was born.
-The world is their classroom to explore and they love going on adventures together.
-She is proud to be the mother of a happy, friendly, bright, curious, imaginative and healthy nine year old.
+The world is their classroom to explore and they love going on outdoor adventures together.
+She is proud to be the mother of a cheerful, friendly, social, intelligent, creative, curious, kind and healthy tween.
 Petek has had the time of her life being a mom, as well as writing reviews and taking photographs of the best activities for families.
 She has been focusing on writing, research and illustration projects, including a children's picture book and she continues with her art photography.
 She received great support from her teachers to pursue her creative talents.
-Petek earned A's at Stanford Continuing Studies for creative writing and School of Visual Arts for fine art photography and art history (took a dozen courses with a 3.8 cumulative GPA).
+Petek earned A's at Stanford Continuing Studies for creative writing and School of Visual Arts for fine art photography and art history (over a dozen courses with a 3.8 cumulative GPA).
 She also took design courses at Pratt and drawing/sculpture/painting courses at Parsons.

 Prior to becoming a mom, Petek Kent was a detail-oriented Director of Internet Development, Executive Web Producer and Senior Web Manager for academia and media companies.
 A former PMP certified Project Manager, she was motivated by the need for closure and driven to meet deadlines, while producing quality work within budget.
 She started her career as an Assistant Vice President of Operations at a training center and then worked as a Network Administrator for the Research and Investment Banking divisions of a Fortune 1000 company.
 Later, she gained experience working with creative and technical teams for web development.

 Petek attended Baruch College on a full scholarship and graduated Magna Cum Laude in 1992 with a Bachelor of Business Administration in Computer Information Systems (with a 3.9 Major GPA).
 Half of the degree was liberal arts and her minor consisted of psychology courses.
 She worked for two years at a psychological research and testing firm.
 She wrote for the college newspaper.
-After graduation, she was accepted into first-tier law schools, but chose not to pursue that route, preferring to jump headfirst into the workforce combining her technical and administrative skills.
-She later took many professional continuing education courses: earning a project management certificate from New York University with a perfect 4.0 Cumulative GPA, she was also a Novell Certified NetWare Engineer and took courses for advanced digital skills in photo editing, graphic design, multimedia, quality assurance testing of web sites and software and coding/editing of raw HTML.
+After graduation, she was accepted into top-tier law schools (and offered a partial scholarship for a law school in New York), but she chose not to pursue that route.
+Instead, she plunged into the IT workforce, combining her technical and administrative skills.
+She later took many professional continuing education courses...she earned a project management certificate from New York University (with a perfect 4.0 Cumulative GPA), became a Novell Certified NetWare Engineer and advanced her digital skills in photo editing, graphic design, multimedia, coding/editing of raw HTML, and quality assurance testing of web sites and software.